 Customer reports that the LED lights stopped working 6 months after the upgrade.
 AEW found that the original 50 year old astro clock was used.
 It had failed due to wear and tear.
 AEW supplies a new digital Astro clock with every LED upgrade.

-As one customer said to me ” buy cheap spend double”
+As one customer said to me ” buy cheap spend double to fix”

 AEW offers you a no obligation free Edinburg stair lighting survey report that gives you the following